 Urinary tract infection in children who are younger:

 - Fever.
 Often, this is the sole symptoms in infants.
 In older kids, it may not even manifest.

 - Loss of appetite which leads to poor weight gain

-Urinary track infection in children who are older:
+Urinary tract infection in children who are older:

-- Sensation of burning or pain during urination
+- The sensation of burning or pain during urination

 - Frequent urge to urinate but only does so in small amounts